 I’m a victim of my generation

-I always want more and am never really satisfied when I get what I want.
-Look around you, everyone is virtually the same nowadays and is influenced by social media and their online appearance.
-We are totally spoiled for choice and live by the motto of there being many more fish in the sea.
-The times of marrying someone from the same neighborhood are over.
+I always want more and am never really satisfied when I finally get what I want.
+Look around you, everyone is virtually the same nowadays and obsessed by social media and their online appearance.
+We are totally spoiled for choice when it comes to dating and therefore live by the motto of there being many more fish in the sea.
+The times of marrying someone from the same neighborhood are well and truly over.

 - If you've decided you can no longer be in a relationship, discover how to break up maturely -